wyhong3103/makanlah/README.md

 The app runs on a machine learning model trained on a small dataset I collected myself.
 It's not perfect—sometimes it misidentifies foods, and yes, you could cheat by snapping pics from Google.
 But that’s where YOU come in!
 MakanLah has a model retraining pipeline that uses user feedback to improve over time.
 The more data we get, the smarter it becomes—meaning fewer mistakes down the road.

-Try MakanLah now at: https://makan-lah.my
+~Try MakanLah now at: https://makan-lah.my~

+Update: I took down the site 😔

 ## Motivation